imengyu/vue3-context-menu/docs/en/guide/customize.md

 --mx-menu-hover-backgroud: #f1f1f1; //The background color of the menu item when hovering
 --mx-menu-active-backgroud: #dfdfdf; //The background color of the menu item when the mouse is pressed
 --mx-menu-open-backgroud: #f1f1f1; //The background color of the menu item when the menu item submenu is opened
+--mx-menu-open-hover-backgroud: #f1f1f1; // The background color of the menu item when the menu item submenu is opened and the mouse is hovering
 --mx-menu-divider: #f0f0f0; //Menu divider color

 //Text